 Electric car and electric vehicle regenerative braking system, we explain how it works and what are the benefits of this technological innovation.

-There are different type of electric motors, Alkè electric vehicles use a special last generation motor with separate excitation, with a power of 6-11kW and peak of 17.5kW (24kW for the XT 320E).
+There are different type of electric motors, Alkè electric vehicles use a special last generation AC motor, with a power of 8-11kW and peak of 14 kW (24kW for the XT 320E).
 This electric motor during normal operation receives electricity from batteries.
 During braking operation the same motor works as a dynamo and generates energy that, instead of being wasted in heat from brakes, is sent to the drive batteries.
 This makes possible for the electric vehicle to get lower average consumption and consequently higher autonomy.
 Different studies have been made by universities to understand which is the real benefit of this innovation and it is estimated that you can get a saving of about 30%.
 This value is reached especially in work situations of stop and go type, typical of maintenace works.

 To explain better how the regenerative braking works we make a practical example: